felipec/sharness/README.md

 Of course, you can change the _prefix_ parameter to install Sharness to any other location.

+### Vim plugin installation

+If your are using [Vudle](https://github.com/VundleVim/Vundle.vim) plugin manager for Vim, installation is easy.
+Add this line to your ~/.vimrc:

+    Plugin 'felipec/sharness', {'rtp': 'vim/'}

+or install from your shell:

+    $ make install-vim

 ## Usage

 The only essential file to Sharness is `sharness.sh`, which is the core shell